-7.5.9 Seat belt
+6.5.9 Seat belt

-- 7.5.9.1 Where possible, initially position the upper seat belt anchorage in the manufacturers 50th percentile design position.
-If no design position is provided, set the adjustable upper seat belt anchorage to the mid-position or nearest notch upward. - 7.5.9.2 Carefully place the seat belt across the dummy and lock as normal.
-It will be necessary to re-position the hands as described in Section 7.5.5. - 7.5.9.3 Remove the slack from the lap section of the webbing until it is resting gently around the pelvis of the dummy.
+- 6.5.9.1 Where possible, initially position the upper seat belt anchorage in the manufacturers 50th percentile design position.
+If no design position is provided, set the adjustable upper seat belt anchorage to the mid-position or nearest notch upward. - 6.5.9.2 Carefully place the seat belt across the dummy and lock as normal.
+It will be necessary to re-position the hands as described in Section 6.5.5. - 6.5.9.3 Remove the slack from the lap section of the webbing until it is resting gently around the pelvis of the dummy.
 Only minimal force should be applied to the webbing when removing the slack.
-The route of the lap belt should be as natural as possible. - 7.5.9.4 Place one finger behind the diagonal section of the webbing at the height of the dummy sternum.
+The route of the lap belt should be as natural as possible. - 6.5.9.4 Place one finger behind the diagonal section of the webbing at the height of the dummy sternum.
 Pull the webbing away from the chest horizontally forward and allow it to retract in the direction of the D-loop using only the force provided by the retractor mechanism.
-Repeat this step three times, only. - 7.5.9.5 After following the above steps, the seatbelt should lie in a natural position across the dummy sternum assembly and shoulder clavicle.
-Where this is not the case, for example the belt is close to or in contact with the neck shield or the belt is above the shoulder rotation adjustment screw, and the upper belt anchorage is adjustable the anchorage should be lowered and steps 7.5.9.3 and 7.5.9.4 repeated. - 7.5.9.6 The upper anchorage should be lowered by a sufficient amount to ensure a natural belt position following the repetition of .steps 7.5.9.3 and 7.5.9.4 repeated.
-This may require multiple attempts. - 7.5.9.7 Once the belt is positioned the location of the belt should be marked across the dummy chest to ensure that no further adjustments are made.
-Mark also the belt at the level of the D-loop to be sure that the initial tension is maintained during test preparation. - 7.5.9.8 Measure the vertical distance between the dummy nose and the diagonal webbing. - 7.5.9.9 Measure the horizontal distance between the diagonal webbing and the door/window.

-Version 6.0.1 July 2013 7.5.9.10 Where the fitment of the shoulder belt loadcell (Section 4.2.5) significantly influences the natural position of the belt, the loadcell may be supported from above with the use of a weak non metallic wire or thread.
+Repeat this step three times, only. - 6.5.9.5 After following the above steps, the seatbelt should lie in a natural position across the dummy sternum assembly and shoulder clavicle.
+Where this is not the case, for example the belt is close to or in contact with the neck shield or the belt is above the shoulder rotation adjustment screw, and the upper belt anchorage is adjustable the anchorage should be lowered and steps 6.5.9.3 and 6.5.9.4 repeated. - 6.5.9.6 The upper anchorage should be lowered by a sufficient amount to ensure a natural belt position following the repetition of .steps 6.5.9.3 and 6.5.9.4 repeated.
+This may require multiple attempts. - Once the belt is positioned the location of the belt should be marked across the dummy chest to ensure that no further adjustments are made.
+Mark also the belt at the level of the D-loop to be sure that the initial tension is maintained during test preparation. - 6.5.9.8 Measure the vertical distance between the dummy nose and the diagonal webbing. - 6.5.9.9 Measure the horizontal distance between the diagonal webbing and the door/window. - 6.5.9.10 Where the fitment of the shoulder belt loadcell (Section 4.2.5) significantly influences the natural position of the belt, the loadcell may be supported from above with the use of a weak non metallic wire or thread.

-7.6 Child Restraint System (CRS) Installation and Child Dummy Placement
+6.6 Child Restraint System (CRS) Installation and Child Dummy Placement

 Two CRS's are to be fitted in the rear seat, one suitable for a 3 year old child, the other for an 18 month old infant.
-Each will be the system recommended by the manufacturer for that size of child.
-The type of system to be fitted will be determined from the manufacturer.
 There must be sufficient space between the vehicle interior and CRS to allow for proper installation of the restraint without the need for excessive force.
 The restraint must not be prevented from sitting in its 'normal' orientation, for example the vehicle interior trim must not cause any obstruction.
 The dummies must also be allowed to rest in a 'normal' position.